railmapgen/rmp/docs/stations.md

 ### 7. Create the station object and export

 Now you have completed the steps for creating a station.
-Don't forget to export your station component, icon, default attributes, fields, and metadata in the final object.
+Don't forget to export your station component, icon, default attributes, attributes component, and metadata in the final object.

 * The React component
 * The icon
 * The default attributes
-* The input fields
+* The React component to modify station attributes
 * Metadata, including:
   * Display name
   * Supported cities